AMDNO2022/hdrnet-pytorch-2023/README.md

 # hdrnet-pytorch-2023
-The repository contains a simple implementation of HDRNet (Deep Bilateral Learning for Real-Time Image Enhancement, SIGGRAPH 2017) in 2023.
+The repository contains a alternative implementation of HDRNet (Deep Bilateral Learning for Real-Time Image Enhancement, SIGGRAPH 2017) in 2023.

+# This repository is not finished yet

 python 3.8

-pytorch 1.3.1
+pytorch 1.13.1

-cuda 10.2
+cuda 11.6

 ## description
-Since I needed to do research on HDRNET's learnable bilateral grid, I reimplemented it with Pytorch.

-Trilinear interpolation discards the edge area.

-Without the implementation of the CUDA operator, the training will be very slow.
-I think I'll improve this in the future.
+Since I needed to study the usability of HDRNet for my research, I developed an HDRNet-like network.
+To develop efficiency, I used 1 * 1 convolutional layers instead of pixelwisenet and 16 * 16 deconvolutional layers instead of bilateral grid upsampling.

 ## train